 Founder & Independent College Advisor

 Eric founded Dobler College Consulting in October 2011 after spending twelve years working with college-bound high school students and their families as a college admissions counselor and academic advisor.
 When he was in high school, Eric never had a plan.
 He never thought about the college process as a dedicated search.
 He never prepared for the SAT, let alone stressed out about it, and didn't tour either school he applied to until he was up against the May 1st confirmation deadline.
 It wasn't until he was in college when he started to realize his potential and stared putting it all together.
-And as much as Eric enjoyed his college experience, he knows he missed out on a lot simply because he had no one to help him figure it all out.
+As much as Eric enjoyed his college experience, he knows he missed out on a lot simply because he had no one to help him figure it all out.

 Because of the path Eric’s life took, he believes it is important for students to seek out colleges where they will excel academically and socially without having to spend excessive amounts of money to do it.

 Eric regularly attends professional conferences and tours numerous college campuses every year.
 He holds a Bachelor of Arts in English from Eastern Connecticut State University and a Master of Science in Counselor Education with a concentration in Student Development in Higher Education from Central Connecticut State University.
-He is a professional member of IECA where he served on the College Committee from 2020-2022.
+He is a professional member of IECA where he currently serves on the Business Practices Committee and where he previously served on the College Committee from 2020-2022.
+Eric is also a board member of the Cheshire Education Foundation, which raises money to support student scholarships and special projects for teachers.

 Eric can often be found on the beach lost in a book, is a self-proclaimed master chef (in-training), and loves to ski.
 Eric currently resides in Cheshire, Connecticut with his wife, Amanda, their two boys, Brady and Kasen, and their dog, Baxter.